knowledgearcdotorg/collectionpress/README.md

 The Item Url provides a general url for creating links to items.
 In DSpace this might look like:

 http://myarchive.tld/handle

+### Select Item Page
+An item page is used to display a DSpace item directly via the REST API.
+You will need to create a Wordpress Page and assign it using the Select Item Page dropdown.

+### Select Author Page
+The author page displays a list of Author Pages.
+You will need to create a Wordpress Page and assign it using the Select Author Page dropdown.

 ## Author Pages